jiaqi-w/CoreNLPExampleCode/README.md

 # CoreNLPExampleCode

+Here are simple examples for you to quickly try the Stanford CoreNLP tools for parsing and retraining.

 Download Stanford CoreNLP NLP Toolkit
 Here are two links for the online demo, they are basically the same. http://nlp.stanford.edu:8080/corenlp/ http://corenlp.run/

 If you would like to use Stanford toolkits for dependency parsing or sentiment analysis, please follow the instruction below:
-1. Download Stanford CoreNLP 3.6:
+1. Download Stanford CoreNLP 3.7:
     http://stanfordnlp.github.io/CoreNLP/download.html
-    Unzip/tar the package, you will have the decompress folder, such as stanford-corenlp/.
+    Unzip/tar the package, you will have the decompress folder ${STANFORD_HOME}, such as ~/stanford-corenlp-full-2016-10-31/.

 2. Download Java8 JDK ( Java SE Development Kit 8u73), click the "Accept License Agreement", then pick the right one to download for your working environment. http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html